coderyjc/coderyjc/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Sedan+SC&size=25&pause=1000&color=000000&center=true&vCenter=true&random=false&width=435&lines=Hello+World" alt="Typing SVG" /></a>

-## 🥱About me
+## ☀️About me

+- Gopher

-- I'm currently a postgraduate student on AnHui University, majoring in **Computer Science**
+- I'm currently a postgraduate student on AnHui University, majoring in **Computer Science**.

-- My research field is multi-modal re-identification
+- My research field is large vehicle modal in multi-modal re-identification.

-- You can get in touch with me by email at **coderyjc@163.com**
+- You can get in touch with me by email at **coderyjc@163.com**.

 ## 📈Statistics